Board of Directors

 Dentsu Aegis Network

-As VP - Global Agency Sales and Services, Torrence is responsible for driving Google’s worldwide strategy and multi-billion dollar business with marketing and advertising agencies.
+Previously, Torrence served as VP - Global Agency Sales and Services, where he was responsible for driving Google’s worldwide strategy and multi-billion dollar business with marketing and advertising agencies.
 In this capacity, he leads a team focused on large scale global strategic partnerships spanning technology, media, data, creative and brand services that enable agencies to deliver business-building results for advertisers.

 Prior to Google, Torrence held senior agency leadership positions with WPP & Publicis: Global CEO of Enfatico; President of Digitas Boston; and VP/GM of Avenue A (now Razorfish) in New York.
 Before his tenure in advertising, Torrence was a senior manager at Bain & Company, where he advised a broad range of clients on corporate and business unit strategy, mergers and acquisitions, new product development, and interactive strategy.